 The Yuba County Housing Authority will continue to seek additional housing choice vouchers ("Section 8" certificates) from the federal government.
-The County will work with the housing authority to help lower-income renters with housing vouchers to find housing units, and work with property owners to both accept housing vouchers and meet program requirements for housing quality and condition, with an emphasis on promoting accepting vouchers to property owners in high opportunity areas to facilitate housing mobility.
+The County will work with the housing authority to help lower-income renters with housing vouchers to find housing units, and work with property owners to both accept housing vouchers and meet program requirements for housing quality and condition.